mfkiwl/raisin64-docs/_build/html/_sources/tools.rst.txt

 .. parsed-literal::
    raisin64-elf-as <input file> -o <output.elf>

-which will produce an ELF that can be manipulated with objdump, objcopy, etc.
+This will produce an ELF that can be manipulated with objdump, objcopy, etc.

-An example of the assembly process is in `assemble.sh <https://github.com/ChrisPVille/raisin64-cpu/blob/master/support/assemble.sh>`_ which takes an input assembly file, produces the assembled ELF, extracts the ``.text`` and ``.data`` sections (containing the instruction and data memories respectively), and converts them from hex to ASCII using the xxd utility.
-The result is suitable for the ``$readmemh`` Verilog commands:
+An example of the assembly process is in `assemble.sh <https://github.com/ChrisPVille/raisin64-cpu/blob/master/support/assemble.sh>`_ which takes an input assembly file, produces the assembled ELF, extracts the ``.text`` and ``.data`` sections (containing the instruction and data memories respectively), finally converting them from hex to ASCII using the xxd utility.
+The result is suitable for the ``$readmemh`` Verilog command:

 .. code-block:: shell